go.to/

 Movie star

 In 1975 Helena acted in the film "Romances for one crown".
-She played herself - pop star Helena Vondrackova.
+She played herself - the pop star Helena Vondrackova.
 In the movie she performed several songs written by Karel Svoboda.

 1976